RayanTech/Greenhouse-Automation-and-Monitoring-System/README.md

 # Greenhouse-Automation-and-Monitoring-System
-It is My Final Year Bachleors Degree Coursework Project

-It consists of temperature and humidity sensor node, soil moisture sensor node hardwired into raspberry pi where the final python code is embedded in the operating system as a high priority startup background daemon.
+This project consists of temperature and humidity sensor node, soil moisture sensor node hardwired into raspberry pi where the final python code is embedded in the operating system as a high priority startup background daemon.

 As soon as you will boot the raspberry pi the system will start functioning.